(Last UPDATED 4/12/2023) Description and review of the Drunken Noodle, a Thai restaurant located in Midtown Sacramento. NEW: See Update below.

 - Street Parking

-Subscribe to SacramentoRevealed.com to receive the weekly (with an occasional hiatus) newsletter direct to your inbox!
+Subscribe to SacramentoRevealed.com to receive the new and updated blog post newsletter direct to your inbox!
 Comments are welcomed.